ideacrew/event_source/README.md

 ### Publisher

 Publishers are responsible for broadcasting events to registered Subscribers.
-Mix Dry::Events::Publisher to definea pbulisher instance.
+Mix Dry::Events::Publisher to define a publisher instance.
 For example, the following publisher manages events that reference the `publisher_key`: `'parties.organization_publisher'`.

 ```ruby
 # app/event_source/publishers/parties/organization_publisher.rb